 HIV Testing Wednesdays

-aka Hump Day Wednesdays (Every Other Wednesday)
+aka Hump Day Wednesdays (on Specific Wednesdays)

 Free HIV Testing, condoms, and birth control education will be offered inside SHAC Health Promotion on the Plaza Level from 10:00 AM-2:00 PM on specific Wednesdays.
-HIV Testing brought to you by UNM Truman Health Services.
+HIV Testing is brought to you by UNM Truman Health Services.

-See also the SHAC Event Calendar.
+See also: SHAC Event Calendar

 Frequently Asked Questions

 HIV stands for human immunodeficiency virus.
 It is the virus that can lead to acquired immunodeficiency syndrome or AIDS if not treated.
 Unlike some other viruses, the human body can’t get rid of HIV completely, even with treatment.
 So once you get HIV, you have it for life.No effective cure currently exists, but with proper medical care, HIV can be controlled.
 The medicine used to treat HIV is called antiretroviral therapy or ART.
 If taken the right way, every day, this medicine can dramatically prolong the lives of many people infected with HIV, keep them healthy, and greatly lower their chance of infecting others.
 Before the introduction of ART in the mid-1990s, people with HIV could progress to AIDS in just a few years.
 Today, someone diagnosed with HIV and treated before the disease is far advanced can live nearly as long as someone who does not have HIV (Centers for Disease Control, 2017).